Israelis cast votes in delayed local elections under shadow of war

 If elected, Ms Barbivai would be the first woman in the job.

-In Jerusalem, another Arab lawyer, Walid Abu Tayeh, had announced he would run but ultimately did not submit his candidacy.
+In Jerusalem, another Arab lawyer, Walid Abu Tayeh, did not submit his candidacy, despite announcing previously that he intended to run.

 The elections for municipal and regional councils are largely seen as local affairs, although some races can become springboards for politicians with national ambitions.